fortify/sample-parser/README.md

 ## Debugging
 - Developer can follow an `ssc.log` and `plugin-framework.log` to monitor what is happening in SSC and plugin container.
-  - `ssc.log` is by default located in application server log directory or can be configured by `ssc.log.path` VM system property
+  - `ssc.log` is by default located in application server log directory or can be configured by `com.fortify.ssc.logPath` JVM system property
-  - plugin container log is by default stored in `<user.home>/.fortify/plugin-framework/log` location and can be configured in `org.ops4j.pax.logging.cfg` (`WEB-INF/plugin-framework/etc`)
+  - plugin container log is by default stored in `<fortify.plugins.home>/log` location and can be configured in `org.ops4j.pax.logging.cfg` (`WEB-INF/plugin-framework/etc`)

 ## FAQ
 1) What is a scan?